Jack Weiss

 Jack Stephen Weiss (born August 21, 1964) is an American entrepreneur and former politician.
-He is co-founder of BlueLine Grid, Inc., formerly known as Bratton Technologies, Inc. Weiss is also a former member of the Los Angeles City Council representing the 5th district from 2001 to 2009.
+He is co-founder of BlueLine Grid alongside William Bratton and David Riker and is a former member of the Los Angeles City Council representing the 5th district from 2001 to 2009.
 He previously served as an Assistant United States Attorney for the Central District of California from 1994 to 2000.
 He is a member of the Democratic Party.

 Background and early career

 Weiss graduated from Beverly Hills High School in 1982, and then graduated with honors from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1986.
 After graduation, Weiss moved to Washington, D.C. where he worked as an arms control researcher and as a legislative assistant on Capitol Hill.
 He then attended UCLA School of Law and graduated in 1992.
 While at UCLA, Weiss was the editor-in-chief of the UCLA Law Review.
 After graduating from UCLA, Weiss served as a law clerk to a federal judge in California.
 Weiss then briefly practiced as an attorney with the Los Angeles law firm of Irell & Manella LLP.